Leadership Summit 2020 and 2021 Mid-Year Event

-The PCP Leadership Summit, now in its 9th year and created in honor of the late Gregg Stracks, will be held virtually from August 15-16, 2020.
+The PCP Leadership Summit, now in its 9th year and created in honor of the late Gregg Stracks, was held virtually from August 15-16, 2020.
 The event our signature annual training event for PCP's interprofessional Action Network: a nationwide convening of our student led-teams of healthcare students, residents, and their faculty advisors.
 The weekend exposes Team Leaders and Faculty Advisors to PCP's interactive Relational Leadership™ training and provides our Action Network teams with the opportunity to build authentic connections and community across the PCP Network.

 The COVID-19 pandemic has prompted PCP to re-engineer how we are delivering our programs, including the 2020 Summit and 2020-2021 Action Network.
-We decided that because of the unprecedented circumstances we’re all facing with the COVID-19 pandemic, we will move the PCP Summit to an entirely virtual format.
+We decided that because of the unprecedented circumstances we’re all facing with the COVID-19 pandemic, the PCP Leadership Summit was moved to an entirely virtual format.
 The 2020-2021 Student Action Network launched at that time, and will convene again virtually on January 30, 2021 for a mid-year check-in with all active PCP Teams.